-This week United States ambassador to the United Nations, Kelly Craft, with president Jovenel Moïse in Haiti, in what most saw as a gesture of support for his government.
+This week United States ambassador to the United Nations, Kelly Craft, met with president Jovenel Moïse in Haiti, in what most saw as a gesture of support for his government.
 This was not a gesture welcomed by the majority of Haitians.

 Though Haiti’s Moïse remains under intense pressure to resign, there seems to have been little movement in the positions people have staked out.
 Moïse refuses to talk about stepping down, and the opposition refuses to sit down with him and negotiate anything but the terms of his departure.
-As protests continue [ were killed this week in demonstrations] and the resulting lockdown on the country’s economy goes on, people are living under increasing stress.
+As protests continue [five more people were killed this week in demonstrations] and the resulting lockdown on the country’s economy goes on, people are living under increasing stress.
 Food shortages have been endemic in recent years.
 However, the current crisis is threatening to create even more hunger as transportation difficulties and fuel costs send food prices up - when food is even available.
 Estimates are that up to 4 million people out of 11 million will lack access to adequate quantities of food by next year.

 In Gros Morne, as in the rest of the country, children are unable to go to school.
 Over the last week the primary hospital in the city was facing closure for lack of supplies.
 As of now, the hospital is holding on with limited resources.